MISSION STATEMENT: Coaching and encouraging children and teens to enjoy making music for a lifetime.

 The Private Lesson Program includes a combination of weekly private lesson instruction of 45-minutes and Group Musicianship Classes.
 The weekly private lessons are preceded or followed by an individual 15-minute computer lab session.
-Usually six times during the school year, I will schedule a 1-hour Group Musicianship Class for my students for listening exercises, theory review games, ear training, music history and playing in ensemble.
+Six times during the school year, I will schedule a 1-hour Group Musicianship Class for my students for listening exercises, theory review games, ear training, music history and playing in ensemble.
 Students are grouped roughly by age and skill level.
 These classes will replace the private lesson for that week and no new materials are assigned.
 Group Musicianship Classes will be clearly indicated on the studio calendar so that you may plan your schedules accordingly.

 Summer Session will be the months of June & July.
 Re-registered, continuing students are requested to schedule a minimum of four lessons during those months, private or group, and will be billed for one month’s tuition along with the registration/reservation fee and materials’ fee.
 Summer scheduling is more flexible for lesson time and length.
 Students who DO NOT sign-up to take lessons during summer session are still required to pay the tuition and fees to hold a spot in the studio for the new school year.